Leamy Lake Beach on a sunny day

 • barbecue (charcoal) pits*

-• a network of pathways for hiking and biking
+• a network of pathways for hiking, biking, cross-country skiing, snowshoeing and winter biking

 Ecology and archaeology

-To get to the Màwandòseg Bridge over Leamy Creek, follow Voyageurs Pathway, which is part of The Great Trail of Canada and the Route verte.
+To get to the Màwandòseg Bridge over Leamy Creek, follow the Voyageurs Pathway, which is part of the Trans Canada Trail and the Route verte.
 Along the way, interpretation panels tell the story of the bridge.
 The lookout, on the southeast side of the bridge, offers a spectacular view.
 Nesting areas of the northern map turtle, a species at risk, are also found here.

 Leamy Lake Park is also an exceptional site for birding, where more than 180 species of birds have been observed.
 Among the many birds observed are the pileated woodpecker, Northern cardinal and cedar waxwing.